kvttt/pnp-admm-alpha/README.md

 └── script_superresolution_tab_*.m
 ```

 The functions `PlugPlayADMM_super_alpha_log_output.m` and `PlugPlayADMM_super_log_output.m` are the main customized functions for running PnP-ADMM with the proposed alpha schedule and the original fixed rho schedule, respectively.
 Run the scripts `script_superresolution_*.m` to reproduce the results presented in the technical report.
-The results will be saved in the `results/` folder.
-Note that the scripts will automatically create the `results/` folder if it does not exist.
-The results include the reconstructed images, PSNR values, and log files containing the convergence information.

 Figure 1.